hetvi2309/car_price-dataset-using-python/README.md

 ## Overview

-This project performs Exploratory Data Analysis (EDA) on a real-world used car prices dataset using Python.
+This is an Exploratory Data Analysis (EDA) project of a real world dataset of used car prices in Python.
 The analysis focuses on understanding factors affecting car selling prices such as condition, odometer reading, brand, manufacturing year, state, and color.

-The project was developed in Google Colab using beginner-friendly and well-commented Python code.
+It was created using simple and well commented Python code in Google colab.

 ---

 ## Objectives

-* Perform data cleaning and preprocessing
+Ensure quality of data at the start (clean and preprocess data)
-* Handle missing values and duplicates
+* Deal with missing data and duplicate data
-* Analyze car prices using Pandas
+Using Pandas, analyze car prices.
-* Generate meaningful business insights
+* Draw out relevant business information
-* Create visualizations for trend analysis
+Develop visualizations for trend analysis purposes Know about connections between numerical characteristics
-* Understand relationships between numerical features

 ---